The formula that generates a FICO credit score is made up of several components.

-Why should we care about credit inquiries?
-We should care because some inquiries can lower your FICO credit score.
+So, why should we care about credit inquiries?
+Because some inquiries can lower your FICO credit score.
 And this raises several questions:

-- Does shopping around for credit result in multiple, negative inquiries; and
+- Does shopping around for credit result in multiple, negative inquiries?

 We’ll take a look at each of these questions.
-But first let’s address a fundamental issue–why do credit inquires have any affect at all on our FICO scores?
+But first let’s address a fundamental issue: why do credit inquires have an affect on our FICO scores at all?

 Of course, just because somebody applies for multiple credit lines in a short period of time doesn’t mean they are in financial trouble.
 As we’ll see below, the FICO formula attempts to distinguish between inquiries that reflect financial strain, and those that do not.
 Fair Isaac, the company behind the FICO score, explains the rationale as follows: